 I stick to eggs and other sources because I have removed all wheat from my diet.
 This keeps me from becoming hungry.

 All of the lean meat, the low-fat dairy products, and the fish would be especially concentrated sources of lysine.
-One plant food category would be an exception to the animal versus plant lysine rule – that category is legumes (and particularly peanuts ONLY FOR BLOOD TYPE A).
-Legumes are significant sources of lysine, unlike most of their plant food counterparts.
+One plant food category would be an exception to the animal versus plant lysine rule – that category is legumes (and particularly lentils ONLY FOR BLOOD TYPE A).
+Legumes ( navy beans for blood type B) and (quinoa) are significant sources of lysine, unlike most of their plant food counterparts.

 One final note about lysine, proline, and collagen would involve the importance of vitamin C. This vitamin is required to change proline into hydroxyproline (the collagen form) and lysine into hydroxylysine (once again, the collagen form).
 You can use our website’s Essential Nutrients section to find foods highest in vitamin C content.